 When selecting the right steel pipe for industrial or construction applications, it's important to understand the differences between Seamless Pipes and MS (Mild Steel) Pipes.
 Both are widely used, but each serves distinct purposes based on its properties, manufacturing method, and performance.
+Seamless steel pipes have no weld seams and high strength, making them suitable for high-end and demanding working conditions; MS pipes are economical and easy to process, and are mostly used in conventional scenarios.

 A seamless pipe (SMLS pipe) is a type of steel pipe made without any welds.
 It is produced by piercing a solid steel billet and forming it into a hollow tube through rolling.
 This process results in a pipe with a smooth surface, consistent structure, and excellent mechanical strength.
 Seamless pipes offer superior pressure and temperature resistance, making them ideal for demanding applications like oil and gas transmission, power generation, and high-pressure boilers.